Here's how quickly Facebook rebuilt its profile on me

 Like, really got to know me.

-I deleted my decade-old Facebook page in March, purging more than a decade of bad high school posts and college blunders.
+I deleted my decade-old Facebook page in March, purging more than 10 years of bad high school posts and college blunders.
 But I still needed to be on Facebook, so I created a new one the same day.

 The motivation to start fresh -- or even leave Facebook altogether -- isn't unique.
 High-profile figures such as Jim Carrey and Will Ferrell disconnected from the social network after the #DeleteFacebook movement picked up momentum in the wake of Facebook's Cambridge Analytica data harvesting scandal.
 But ultimately, the call to quit didn't catch on, as Facebook continued to gain more users even after the scandal.